 NOTE: THIS IS PART OF A SERIES OF CLIENT ALERTS OUTLINING RECENT CHANGES TO COLORADO’S EMPLOYMENT LAWS, MOST OF WHICH TAKE EFFECT AUG.
 10.

-Contact a member of Brownstein’s Employment Group for assistance with updating policies and procedures related to employment discrimination laws.
+Contact a member of Brownstein’s Employment Group for assistance with updating policies and procedures related to Colorado’s workers’ compensation laws.